Derived equivalence for quantum symplectic resolutions: Introduction

 Our approach to Theorem \ref{main thm intro} is, in spirit, similar to the derived Beilinson-Bernstein localization theorem of \cite{BMR}.
 Namely, it is easy to see that the induction functor $\mathbb{L}\map^*$ is faithful, with left quasi-inverse given by its right adjoint $\mathbb{R}\map_*$.
 The trick is then to see that the kernel of $\mathbb{R}\map_*$ and image of $\mathbb{L}\map^*$ give an orthogonal decomposition of $D(\cE_{\resol}(c))$, and furthermore that the latter category is indecomposable; this would give the equivalence.
 Unfortunately, we cannot see how to adapt the method of \cite{BMR}, using the Calabi-Yau property and two-variable Serre duality, directly to establish these properties: \cite{BMR} relied heavily on the Azumaya property, i.e. the large centers of the noncommutative rings appearing.

-Instead, we take something of a detour through more homotopical methods, establishing as in \cite{Neeman} the existence of a {\em right} adjoint $\map^!$ to $\mathbb{R}\map_*$ and proving that it commutes with colimits.\footnote{The statement of Theorem \ref{main thm intro} itself is partly inspired by \cite{LN}.} We then compute the right adjoint on some objects using a more classical version of (noncommutative) Serre duality.
-Although this version of Serre duality is likely a consequence of the powerful duality framework developed by Yekutieli-Zhang (see \cite{YZ-differential} and references there), we develop it by using \v{C}ech methods to reduce to the commutative case; this has the additional advantage of proving quasi-properness of the functor $\mathbb{R}\map_*$.
+Instead, we take something of a detour through more homotopical methods, establishing as in \cite{Neeman} the existence of a {\em right} adjoint $\map^!$ to $\mathbb{R}\map_*$ and proving that it commutes with colimits.\footnote{The statement of Theorem \ref{main thm intro} itself is partly inspired by \cite{LN}.} We then compute the right adjoint on some objects using a more classical version of (noncommutative) Serre-Grothendieck--type duality (Section \ref{NC duality section}).
+Although this version of duality may be a consequence of the powerful framework developed by Yekutieli-Zhang (see \cite{YZ-differential} and references there), we develop it by using \v{C}ech methods to reduce to the commutative case; this has the additional advantage of proving quasi-properness of the functor $\mathbb{R}\map_*$.
 Once we have computed $\map^!$ on enough objects, it follows that $\mathbb{L}\map^* = \map^!$, and a small modification of the argument of \cite{BMR} finishes the proof.

 Along the way, we establish a number of fundamental properties of the microlocal category $D(\cE_{\resol}(c))$.
 For example, we prove that $D(\cE_{\resol}(c))$ is compactly generated (Proposition \ref{compact generation}) and indecomposable (Proposition \ref{indecomposable}), and that, in the differential operator case, the two natural definitions of $D(\cE_{\resol}(c))$, as the derived category of a corresponding abelian category and as a category of weakly equivariant complexes that are only homotopically strongly equivariant, are equivalent (Proposition \ref{two derived cats agree}).
 Although many of these properties play important roles in our proofs, they should also be understood as establishing basic features of the microlocal derived categories that make clear that they are suitable objects for geometric study.
+An appendix (Section \ref{proof of serre}) develops the basic tools of \v{C}ech resolutions that we use several times in the body of the paper.